AdamBorel/adam-borel-week-14-hw/README.md

 ##### 10. What are the advantages of using `curl` over the browser?

-*The advantages of using curl over the browser are that curl is simple and flexible, but still able to complete complex tasks that the browser may not support.*
+*The advantages of using curl over the browser is that curl is simple and flexible, but still able to complete complex tasks that the browser may not support.*

 ##### 11. Which `curl` option is used to change the request method?